Toolbar Config object¶

 - divider - To show a divider in the toolbar, add an object with

-attribute set to true.
+dividerattribute set to true.

 Advanced: JSX actions¶

-s.
+Regular toolbar buttons, explained above, are displayed as set of Carbon Buttons.
 If the application needs to display something not wrappered in a button, you can provide your own JSX to display in the toolbar.
 Be aware however that, because of the way the toolbar is designed, there are restrictions on what the toolbar can do to display your JSX.
 For example, it cannot display anything with a height greater than the toolbar height.

-to allow the action to work correctly within the toolbar - these cannot be changed.
+If you provide your own JSX object it is displayed in a simple div in the toolbar.
+Some attributes are applied to the div to allow the action to work correctly within the toolbar - these cannot be changed.
 You are responsible for styling your JSX object to get it to appear the way you want.

 Also be aware that, if the width of the toolbar reduces (maybe by the user sizing the page) your action may get moved into the overflow menu.
 It is also your responsibility to style the button so it appears as you want in the overflow menu as well as in the toolbar.

-field.
+The JSX can be provided in the jsx field.
 Here is an example.
-The only other fields that are recognized with the jsx
+The only other fields that are recognized with the jsx field are action and tooltip, all other fields will be ignored.

 {